 An operating segment is a component of the Group that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Group's other components.
-Operating segments are presented in the consolidated financial statements based on the same principles as they are reported to the chief operating decision maker (the Board of Directors).
-All operating segments' operating results are reviewed regularly by the Board of Directors to make decisions about resources to be allocated to the segment and assess its performance.
+Operating segments are presented in the consolidated financial statements based on the same principles as they are reported to the chief operating decision maker (the Governing Board).
+All operating segments' operating results are reviewed regularly by the Governing Board to make decisions about resources to be allocated to the segment and assess its performance.

-Segment results that are reported to the Board of Directors include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.
+Segment results that are reported to the Governing Board include items directly attributable to a segment as well as those that can be allocated on a reasonable basis.